About Brooklyn College

 Brooklyn College has a student enrollment of 17,390 students — 14,115 undergraduates and 3,275 graduates who come from 150 nations and speak 105 languages.

-The college offers 120 undergraduate and graduate degree programs in the creative arts; humanities; social, behavioral, and natural sciences; mathematics; education and business.
+The college offers nearly 175 undergraduate degree, graduate degree, and advanced certificate programs in the creative arts; humanities; social, behavioral, and natural sciences; mathematics; education; and business.
 Admissions criteria have become increasingly selective, with a mean SAT score of 1111 for 2015.
 More than 4,000 students received bachelor's and master's degrees, as well as advanced certificates, at our last Commencement Exercises.

 Students seeking a highly challenging academic program beyond the college's rigorous overall program are invited to apply to the Macaulay Honors College at Brooklyn College and the specialized programs in the Honors Academy.
 Admission into these programs is very competitive and offers tremendous benefits, which may include opportunities to engage in academically rigorous activities throughout the city and across the globe, free tuition and laptops, stipends for travel, and much more.